wtbarnes/fiasco/fiasco/CITATION.rst

 *This research used version X.Y.Z (software citation) of the fiasco open source software package.*

 The software citation should be the specific `Zenodo DOI`_ for the version used within your work.
-The citation for most current version on Zenodo is,
+The citation for the most current version on Zenodo is,

 .. code:: bibtex